Are you interested in learning another language?

-- Head to Watsonia to practise your Auslan with Anne on Saturday and chat in Italian with Eva at Eltham on Monday and Doris at Diamond Valley on Wednesday.
+- Head to Watsonia to practise your Auslan opens a new windowwith Anne on Saturday and chat in Italianopens a new window with Eva at Eltham on Monday and Doris at Diamond Valley on Wednesday.

-- Practise conversational English with Keryn at Lalor, Pat at Watsonia, Judy, Raewyn and Maryam at Thomastown or join the friendly volunteers at Ivanhoe.
+- Practise conversational English opens a new windowwith Keryn at Lalor, Pat at Watsonia, Judy, Raewyn and Maryam at Thomastown or join the friendly volunteers at Ivanhoe.

-If you can’t make it to a conversation group to practise, you can try our online resources.
+If you can’t make it to a conversation group to practise, you can try our online resourcesopens a new window.

-Transparent Languages Online (Byki).
+Transparent Languages Online (Byki)opens a new window.
 Byki allows you to set up an account and choose from over 100 different languages and dialects.
 It will improve your listening, reading, writing, pronunciation and recognition in short online lessons.

 There are three databases designed to help you learn and practise your English and prepare for an IELTS exams.

-The AMES Learn English Online database provides practical courses on working and living in Australia, and worldwide English skills.
-The IELTS General Training and IELTS Academic Training covers reading, writing and listening components to prepare you for your IELTS examinations.
+The AMES Learn English Onlineopens a new window database provides practical courses on working and living in Australia, and worldwide English skills.
+The IELTS General Training opens a new windowand IELTS Academic Trainingopens a new window covers reading, writing and listening components to prepare you for your IELTS examinations.

 Ready to go it alone?

-YPRL has 15 different community language collections spread throughout the region.
+YPRL has 15 different community language collectionsopens a new window spread throughout the region.
 There are picture books, junior books, adult fiction and non-fiction, magazines, DVDs, CDs and audiobooks in Arabic, Chinese, Croatian, French, German, Greek, Italian, Japanese (mostly magazines and bilingual storytime books), Macedonian, Maltese, Polish, Serbian, Sinhalese (magazines), Somali (picture books only), Spanish, Turkish and Vietnamese.
 These items can be requested and sent to any branch for you to borrow and enjoy.

 RBdigital offers magazine titles for you to download to your device in Chinese, English, German, French, Japanese, Italian and Spanish.
 These are accessible using your library card and pin from anywhere in the world.

-The Chinese magazine database has a broad range of titles available in both traditional and simplified Chinese providing access to the latest issues directly from China.
+The Chinese magazine databaseopens a new window has a broad range of titles available in both traditional and simplified Chinese providing access to the latest issues directly from China.

 Something for the kids?

-As well as bilingual books and picture books in over 15 languages, there are bilingual storytimes that run throughout the region.
+As well as bilingual books and picture books in over 15 languages, there are bilingual storytimesopens a new window that run throughout the region.
 You can visit Eltham to hear a storytime in French or German, Ivanhoe for Italian, Chinese and French, Lalor for a Vietnamese session, Mill Park for Italian and Watsonia runs sessions in Chinese and Japanese.
 Also see the Storytime booklet for all Storytime session details.

-If you can’t make it along to any of these sessions, you also have access to the International Children’s Digital Library which has children’s books in Spanish, Arabic, Persian, Chinese, French, Croatian, Portuguese, Hebrew, German, Filipino, Russian, Thai, Italian and many others accessible online.
+If you can’t make it along to any of these sessions, you also have access to the International Children’s Digital Libraryopens a new window which has children’s books in Spanish, Arabic, Persian, Chinese, French, Croatian, Portuguese, Hebrew, German, Filipino, Russian, Thai, Italian and many others accessible online.